The Propositional Logic of Team Properties: Definable connectives

-The purpose of defining strict negation in this paper is to identify the relation between LT and more traditional propositional team semantics defined by teams of valuations.
-However, we also want to acknowledge the following properties of $\slnot$ in LT.
+The purpose of introducing strict negation in this paper is to clarify the relationship between LTP and more traditional forms of propositional team semantics based on teams of valuations, see Section~\ref{sec:valuational}.
+At the same time, we wish to highlight the following properties of $\slnot$ in the framework of LTP.